 Step 1: Fertility Specialist Appointment

-At your consultation with your Fertility Specialist, your medical history will be reviewed, any initial tests ordered, and initial advice provided.
+At your consultation with your Fertility Specialist your medical history will be reviewed, any initial tests ordered and initial advice provided.
 Based on the results of the initial tests, a treatment plan will be recommended.
-Should your doctor recommend IVF, your doctor will explain the IVF process.
+Should your doctor recommend IVF he or she will explain the IVF process.
 The following points outlined in this IVF process step by step diagram will help you understand the IVF process timeline.
 This diagram relates to a typical IVF treatment cycle, known as the down regulation IVF treatment cycle, one of the most common treatment protocols for patients commencing IVF treatment.

-For patients accessing genetic testing or PGD treatment cycles, review the PGD process here
+For patients accessing genetic testing or PGT treatment cycles, review the PGD process here.

 Step 2: New Patient Appointments

-These appointments can be organised over the phone or face to face, and include a:
+These appointments can be organised over the phone or face to face, and include:

 Attend a new patient information session with a nurse who will explain the IVF treatment process with you, including any specific treatment ordered for you by your fertility specialist as part of your IVF treatment.
 They will teach you how to administer the injections and medications, and discuss the IVF process timeline with you.

-Attend an appointment with a Patient Liaison Administrator to explain the IVF costs structure associated with your IVF treatment and answer any questions that may arise.
+Attend an appointment with a PLA to explain the IVF treatment costs, discuss your payment options and any potential Medicare rebates, and answer any questions that may arise.

 Step 6: Preparing for treatment

-Once you have made the decision to proceed with IVF treatment, it is really important that you call the Patient Liaison Administration team on the first day of your period, to organise payment, so you are ready to begin treatment without delay.
+Once you have made the decision to proceed with IVF treatment, it is really important that you call the Patient Liaison Administration team on the first day of your period, to organise payment, ensure that you are ready to start treatment, check your Medicare details so that you can access rebates (if eligible), and confirm your preferred payment option.
 The Patient Liaison Administrator will organise for you to speak with a member of your nursing team, who will co-ordinate your treatment.

 Step 7: Treatment Begins

-To commence your IVF treatment, call the nurses to advise of day 1 of your period.
-The nurses will provide information on beginning the oral contraceptive pill (OCP) on day 5 of your period.
+To commence your IVF treatment, call your PLA to advise of day 1 of your period.
+Your PLA will then transfer you to the nurses.
 The nurses will then coordinate the dates of the remainder of your IVF treatment plan.

 Down regulation medication is used to suppress your own natural hormones (referred to as down regulation) so that we can control the IVF cycle.
 When the Follicle Stimulating Hormone is introduced and the eggs start to grow it will stop them from being released naturally.
 This medication is continued until the trigger injection two days prior to egg collection.